 Prior to the Civil Rights Act, the South was a Democratic stronghold.
 Democrats held all of the governors’ offices and Senate seats in the region.
 Yet by 1972, Richard Nixon carried more than 70 percent of the vote in the Deep South.
 Today, it’s rare to find Democrats holding top political offices in the South.
 The sweep has been nearly complete.

-With a vice-like grip on the South came a large number of electoral votes but also baggage, most especially having to do with the symbols of the Old Confederacy.
+With a vise-like grip on the South came a large number of electoral votes but also baggage, most especially having to do with the symbols of the Old Confederacy.
 This was true in South Carolina, where Democrats were responsible for first flying the Confederate flag over the state capitol in 1962 but which Republicans soon became associated with.

 The flag became a political problem for Republicans as the nation became more ethnically and racially diverse and less culturally accepting of the symbols of slavery.
 For several election cycles, Republican presidential candidates refused to criticize flying the Confederate flag on state grounds for fear of losing the South Carolina primary.
 This stance, however, sent an alienating message to minorities and suburban voters: Key Republicans were publicly agnostic when it came to a symbol of white supremacy and secession.
 In a rather odd historical inversion, the party of Lincoln became identified with the symbol of slavery.

 As many people have pointed out, the proximate cause was a tragedy: Nine African-Americans gunned down during a Bible Study at Emanuel AME Church in Charleston.
-The alleged killer, Dylann Roof, is a racist who been photographed posing with the Confederate flag.
+The alleged killer, Dylann Roof, is a racist who had been photographed posing with the Confederate flag.
 But, by itself, that set of facts wouldn’t have changed much at all since no one could plausibly blame the Confederate flag for the massacre.

 Something else was at play: The way the people of Charleston responded in the aftermath of the killings.
 No riots.
 No violence.
 No unrest.
 Instead, there were calls for unity and solidarity.
 But even that, by itself, would not have been enough.